-The Programme was again delayed in 2021/2022.
-The first dose was given in September / October 2021 (when in Year 8), the second dose of HPV vaccination was postponed until September 2022 when children from that cohort will be in Year 9.
+The HPV Programme has been delayed in 2021/2022 as a result of the COVID-19 pandemic.
+The first dose was given in September / October 2021 (when in Year 8); the second dose of HPV vaccination was postponed until September 2022 when children from that cohort will be in Year 9.